El3ctricFX/el3ctricfx.github.io/README.md

-# Main Website
+## Main Website

-this is gonna be the website that makes it so that its able to its own thing now
+This is the main website for socials and just showing what website's its affliated with and whats my mission with the websites.